 Introduction : Ink Sculptures 2017 - present

-My work seeks to reconcile with and dismantle problematic tropes concerning the female image.
-As a Queens, NY-born child of a Taiwanese mother and Indonesian-Chinese father, I’ve been exposed to a rich culture in my home, my city, and in my world travels.
-I make use of both of these themes in my work, my womanhood and the Asian-American and person-of-color diaspora.
 I am motivated by self-discovery and self-mythologizing; I create narratives that conjure impressions of ancient past, belonging, migration, desire, and the fluid and often fraught conditions of our time.
 In 2015 I used a traditional Chinese ink stick for a site-specific performance/installation in Shanghai.
 I went on to learn Chinese ink-making techniques to explore its potential.
-The medium is animal-based - organic - and therefore is impermanent and transformative.
-Over seven years I developed my own ink for sculpture, applying these traditional methods and characteristics.
+The medium is animal-based - organic - and is impermanent and transformative.
+Over seven years I developed an ink for sculpture, applying these traditional methods and characteristics before completing my first life-size body cast of myself in my own ink.

 That my ink is of my heritage and transformative is a fundamental principle and is building a language that represents me.

 For more, please connect with me here.
-Follow me here.
+Follow me on Instagram @_____ellenjong